Earthquake of magnitude 4.3 hits Afghanistan | International

 - Afghanistan

-An earthquake of magnitude 4.3 on the Richter scale was recorded in Afghanistan on Tuesday afternoon, the National Centre for Seismology (NCS) said.
-According to the NCS, the tremors were felt at about 3.17 pm.
+An earthquake of magnitude 4.3 on the Richter scale was recorded in Afghanistan on Tuesday evening, the National Centre for Seismology (NCS) said.
+According to the NCS, the tremors were felt at about 8:52 pm.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)